 It is important to note that even with antibiotics, a cat can still become blocked.
 However, good communication with your veterinarian is the key.
 It may mean a recheck visit versus an emergency visit.

-Why Do These Things Always Seem to Happen During the Holidays?
+Why Do Health Issues Often Happen During the Holidays?

 This is probably a combination of things.
-With hectic schedules, the subtle differences in behavior, attitude, appetite may be overlooked.
-During the busy times, it is important to observe your pet for anything that seems a little off—is their appetite what it should be?
+As a result of hectic schedules, signs like subtle differences in behavior, attitude, and appetite may be overlooked.
+During these busy times, it is important to observe your pet for anything that seems a little off—is their appetite what it should be?
 Is your pet urinating/defecating as normal?
 Is your pet as active as usual?